Can an IEP or 504 plan include something about getting emotional support at school?

 The student will transition to class in the morning before her classmates in order to minimize her anxiety of walking in the hallways with a large crowd.

-social skills groups that can help students get better at identifying their emotions and interacting with their peers.
+Many schools have social skills groups that can help students get better at identifying their emotions and interacting with their peers.
 The groups often meet at lunchtime.
-During these “lunch bunch” programs, a qualified teacher, psychologist or social worker eats with a group of students and uses this time to guide them in social skills.
+During these “lunch bunch” programs, a qualified teacher, psychologist, or social worker eats with a group of students and uses this time to guide them in social skills.
 Lunch bunch is often available to students who don’t have an IEP or a 504 plan.

 There are many websites that provide examples of social and emotional goals.
 If you see goals that sound good for your child, don’t be shy about bringing them up with the IEP or 504 team.